MicahJank/homerun-fe/README.md

 You can find the deployed project at [TidyHive](https://stage-homerun-fe.herokuapp.com/).

+# Intro

+TidyHive simplifies home management with an easy-to-use interface and a robust feature set allowing you organize everything in your home from day-to-day tasks to larger projects.

 ##  Contributors

 |    [Heather Ridgill ](https://github.com/Heather-Ridgill)      |     [Micah Jank](https://github.com/MicahJank)       |     [Katrina Roaix](https://github.com/kroaix)     |     [Yankho Trumble](https://github.com/Mayankho)     |